In this article

 Dietary changes can also help, especially if your tongue feels irritated or hurts.
 Acidic, salty, hot, and spicy foods cause the most problems.

-If a cracked tongue is caused by vitamin deficiencies, evaluate your diet and consider taking supplements.
+If vitamin deficiencies cause a cracked tongue, evaluate your diet and consider taking supplements.

 Fissured tongue is a benign condition that’s typically asymptomatic.
-It’s considered to be a variant of normal tongue structure.
+It’s considered a variant of normal tongue structure.

-Good oral hygiene and routine dental care can help prevent bad breath and pain that may occur if food debris builds up in the fissures.
+Good oral hygiene and routine dental care can help prevent symptoms and pain that may occur if food particles build up in the fissures.

 Fissured tongue involves deep grooves or crevices on the top or sides of the tongue.
 There can be one fissure or many.
 Fissures are usually asymptomatic unless food debris accumulates and causes bad breath or discomfort.

 Treatment may not be necessary.
-However, routine dental exams and teeth cleanings can keep bad breath at bay.
+However, regular dental exams and teeth cleanings can keep oral health issues at bay.